emilyselwood/RaspberryTelescope/README.md

 * n=[filename] this alows you to pass the name to save the picture with.
 * r=[0|1] return the file to the user or not.
 If 1 returns the file to the user.
 If not it doesn't.
 Either way it will save it in the webRoot/img/ directory
 * d=[0|1] Should the file be removed from the camera once it has been downloaded and saved by the server.
+* c=[0|1] Should the picture be copied from the camera to the server.
+(Note with this off and the delete option on you will lose the picture)
 * i=[0-9999] capture a number of images, will always capture at least one image even if you send zero.
 Note the return option only works if this is 0, 1 or not set.

 The /setsetting service takes two query parameters: